A combinatorial higher-rank hyperbolicity condition: Introduction

 \section{Introduction}

 Generalizations and variations of Gromov hyperbolicity~\cite{G87} belong to the most present themes in geometric group theory today (see, for example, the introduction in~\cite{HKS1} for a comprehensive list of these developments).
-Here we continue the investigation of higher-rank hyperbolicity phenomena from \cite{G93}~(Sect.~6.B$_2$), \cite{W05}, \cite{KL}, and~\cite{GL}.
-One of the outcomes thus far is that most of the characteristic properties of Gromov hyperbolic spaces, regarding the shape of triangles, quasi-geodesics, and isoperimetric inequalities, among others, have adequate rank~$n$ analogues ($n \ge 2$) in a context of generalized global non-positive curvature.
-We refer to the paragraph preceding Theorem~\ref{thm:ss} below for a sample result.
+Here we continue the investigation of higher-rank hyperbolicity phenomena from \cite{G93}~(Sect.~6.B$_2$), \cite{W11}, \cite{KL}, and~\cite{GL}.
+These results show in particular that most of the characteristic properties of Gromov hyperbolic spaces, regarding the shape of triangles, quasi-geodesics, and isoperimetric inequalities, among others, have adequate rank~$n$ analogues ($n \ge 2$) in a context of generalized global non-positive curvature.
+We refer to the paragraph preceding Theorem~\ref{Thm:ss} below for a sample result.
 The focus in the present paper is on a more foundational, partly combinatorial aspect.
-We explore a coarse \mbox{$2(n+1)$-point} inequality for general metric spaces that reduces to Gromov's quadruple definition of $\del$-hyperbolicity in the case $n = 1$ and, if $\del = 0$, to an inequality characterizing metric spaces of combinatorial dimension at most $n$ due to Dress~\cite{Dr}.
-The latter concept measures the complexity of the induced metric on finite subsets in terms of the dimension of the (polyhedral) injective hull of such sets (see below and Sect.~\ref{sect:ih}).
-Throughout the paper, the unified condition is referred to briefly as {\em $(n,\del)$-hyperbolicity}, although {\em combinatorial $(n,\del)$-hyperbolicity} may ultimately be more appropriate.
+We explore a coarse \mbox{$2(n+1)$-point} inequality for general metric spaces that reduces to Gromov's quadruple definition of $\del$-hyperbolicity in the case $n = 1$ and, if $\del = 0$, to an inequality characterizing metric spaces of combinatorial dimension at most~$n$ due to Dress~\cite{Dr}.
+The latter concept measures the combinatorial complexity of the induced metric on finite subsets in terms of the dimension of the (polyhedral) injective hull of these sets (see below and Sect.~\ref{sect:ih}).
+Throughout the paper, the unified condition is referred to briefly as {\em $(n,\del)$-hyperbolicity}.
 This notion turns out to possess a variety of remarkable properties, tying up higher-rank hyperbolicity with (coarsely) injective metric spaces, injective hulls, and some recent developments in geometric group theory.

 We now proceed to the actual definition.
 The common origin of the two aforementioned special cases $\del = 0$ and $n = 1$ is the well-known observation that a metric space $X$ admits an isometric embedding into a metric ($\R$-)tree if and only if every quadruple $(x,x',y,y')$ of points in $X$ satisfies the inequality